-The albatross leads the ship and its crew to warmer waters, and a perfect spot for the mariner to conclude his tale as the wedding guest suggests.
-But the mariner drops a bomb instead.
+The albatross leads the ship and its crew to warmer waters, and a perfect spot for the mariner to conclude his tale as the wedding guest suggests, nervously checking his watch.
+But the mariner drops a bomb instead:

 From the fiends, that plague thee thus!—